SumoLogic/sumologic-otel-collector/docs/Migration.md

 ### Local File Source

-Local File Source is not supported by Opentelemetry Collector.
+Local File Source is not supported by the OpenTelemetry Collector.

 ### Remote File Source

-Remote File Source is not supported by Opentelemetry Collector.
+Remote File Source is not supported by the OpenTelemetry Collector.

 ### Syslog Source

-Remote File Source is not supported by Opentelemetry Collector.
+Remote File Source is not supported by the OpenTelemetry Collector.

 ### Docker Logs Source

-Docker Logs Source is not supported by Opentelemetry Collector.
+Docker Logs Source is not supported by the OpenTelemetry Collector.

 ### Docker Stats Source

-Docker Stats Source is not supported by Opentelemetry Collector.
+Docker Stats Source is not supported by the OpenTelemetry Collector.

 ### Script Source

-Script Source is not supported by Opentelemetry Collector.
+Script Source is not supported by the OpenTelemetry Collector.

 ### Streaming Metrics Source

-Streaming Metrics Source is not supported by Opentelemetry Collector.
+Streaming Metrics Source is not supported by the OpenTelemetry Collector.

 ### Host Metrics Source

-Host Metrics Source is not supported by Opentelemetry Collector.
+Host Metrics Source is not supported by the OpenTelemetry Collector.

 ### Local Windows Event Log Source

-Local Windows Event Log Source is not supported by Opentelemetry Collector.
+Local Windows Event Log Source is not supported by the OpenTelemetry Collector.

 ### Local Windows Performance Monitor Log Source

-Local Windows Performance Monitor Log Source is not supported by Opentelemetry Collector.
+Local Windows Performance Monitor Log Source is not supported by the OpenTelemetry Collector.

 ### Windows Active Directory Source

-Windows Active Directory Source is not supported by Opentelemetry Collector.
+Windows Active Directory Source is not supported by the OpenTelemetry Collector.

 ### Script Action

-Script Action is not supported by Opentelemetry Collector.
+Script Action is not supported by the OpenTelemetry Collector.

 [resourceprocessor]: https://github.com/open-telemetry/opentelemetry-collector/tree/v0.31.0/processor/resourceprocessor
 [multiline]: https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.31.0/receiver/filelogreceiver#multiline-configuration